ossuminc/riddl/doc/src/hugo/content/language/conventions.md

 A definition may also be accompanied by some text or markup at its end to describe or explain the purpose of that definition.
-We call these **descriptions** or **explanations** because this is the text that is used to describe or explain the RIDDL definition and it is used to generate documentation for the definition.
+We call these **descriptions** or **explanations** because this is the text that is used to describe or explain the RIDDL definition, and it is used to generate documentation for the definition.
 A description occurs directly after the definition's closing curly bracket and is preceded using either the `described as` or `explained as` keyword phrase.
 Essentially it